2025 Solar Incentives Guide for Windham, NH - Tax Credits & Rebates

 EcoWatch's Windham, NH Solar Incentives FAQs

-If your solar panels were installed after January 1, 2022, you may qualify for the recently increased 30% tax credit under the Inflation Reduction Act.
-If you had your system installed between 2006 and 2021, you might qualify for a tax credit between 26% and 30%, depending on the exact installation date.
-Speaking with a representative from the company that installed your system, or any local Windham solar installer, can help you learn more about what incentives you qualify for.
+If your solar panels were installed after January 1, 2022, you may qualify for the newly increased 30% tax credit under the Inflation Reduction Act.
+If you had your system installed between 2006 and 2021, you might qualify for a tax credit between 26% and 30%, depending on the date of installation.
+Speaking with the company that installed your system, or any local Windham solar installer, can help you understand what incentives you might want to apply for.

 I want to switch my appliances out for ones that are more energy-efficient.
 Are there any incentives I can apply for?